 CHILDREN’S LITURGY OF THE WORD

-This program gathers children, ages 3-11, during the 9:30 AM Mass for age appropriate presentations on the Sunday gospel.
-The group leaves after the opening prayer and returns during the offertory.
+This program gathers children, ages 3-11, during the 9:00 AM Mass for age-appropriate presentations on the Sunday gospel.
+The group leaves for Augustine Center after the opening prayer and returns during the offertory.

 Held twice a year on a 3-day weekend at Holy Redeemer in Oakland, the Cursillo, a short course in Christianity, is for those who desire to deepen their spirituality respond to God’s calling in their lives.
 Its purpose is to make a Christian community possible in all neighborhoods, parishes, work situations and wherever 2 or more are gathered.

 OUR LADY OF GUADALUPE GRUPO HISPANICO

 Students in grades K-8 gather on specific Sundays to learn about and grow the faith, through scripture, doctrine, music, video and crafts.
 Volunteers are needed as catechists (teachers), catechist aides, class help, office help, event coordinators, communications.

 Becoming Catholic is a sacred rite of passage.
 The Rite of Christian Initiation for Adults is a process of exploration, discovery and formation for adults desiring to become Catholic.
 The ministry nurtures inquirers through the formative stages of the Catholic faith, providing answers to questions and spiritual and religious education.
 The ministry offers opportunities in hospitality, teaching and being a sponsor.